 A Answers (2)

 UnitedHealthcare answeredA Point of Service (POS) plan is a type of managed care plan that allows members to choose to receive care from a participating or non-participating health care provider, with different benefit levels associated with the use of participating physicians.
 Similar to the PPO and HMO, the POS managed care plan has a group of health care providers and hospitals that are contracted to be part of the network.
 Members of a POS are encouraged but not required to select a primary care physician (PCP) for referrals.
 If members use a PCP for referrals, they may pay lower deductibles and copayments than a member who does not use a PCP.
 This managed care plan gives members more flexibility and freedom to play a role in their personal health care than a traditional HMO.Helpful?
-1 person found this helpful.
+2 people found this helpful.

 Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredWith a point-of-service health insurance plan, you have the choice of using any physician and getting any service without needing a referral from your primary care doctor (like in an indemnity plan).
 However, the insurance carrier has a network of doctors, hospitals and other care providers that it has negotiated discounts with, and you have a financial incentive to use those "in-network" providers.
 You'll pay more (usually, a lot more) for using out-of-network doctors and hospitals.

 The premiums usually run a little less than traditional indemnity plans, and there may be less paperwork because your doctor's office will likely have frequent (if not daily) contact with the insurance company.